bcgov/public-cloud-techdocs/docs/azure/best-practices/governance.md

 Last updated: **November 26, 2024**

 The following describes how to manage and govern your Azure environment.
-While the Cloud PathFinder team provides the initial guardrails and standards for the environment, **each ministry team is responsible** for managing their own resources and ensuring compliance with the standards.
+While the Public Cloud team provides the initial guardrails and standards for the environment, **each ministry team is responsible** for managing their own resources and ensuring compliance with the standards.

 ## Security